Fall of Barcelona: Sunday, 15 January

 The Nationalists seized one of 3 Catalan provincial capitals still controlled by the Republicans, Tarragona, located some 80 km away from Barcelona.
 At that moment the closest point to Barcelona they controlled was Santa Coloma de Queralt, already some 65 km away from the capital.
-The news was made public the same day and made enormous impact among the population.
-Until the day some tended to trust the official propaganda and though probably very few if any believed in Republican victory, they might have calculated that it was months before the Nationalists might reach Ciutat Comtal, or even that the Republican resistance might lead to some kind of truce.
+The news was made public the same day and had enormous impact on the population.
+Until that day some had tended to trust official propaganda and though probably very few, if any, believed in Republican victory, they might have calculated that it was months before the Nationalists might reach Ciutat Comtal, or even that the Republican resistance might lead to some kind of truce.
 The fall of Tarragona marked a dramatic change and most residents realized that Barcelona was now under direct threat.
-In some political groups, e.g. within the Catalanist ERC, the idea that the fall of Catalonia was not only inevitable but also imminent, started to take roots.
+In some political groups, e.g. within the Catalanist ERC, the idea that the fall of Catalonia was not only inevitable but also imminent, started to take root.

-For the first time parties and unions began to talk not about defending Catalonia, but rather about the need to fortify the city, anticipating the expected siege of the Catalan capital.
+For the first time, parties and unions began to talk not about defending Catalonia, but rather about the need to fortify the city, anticipating the expected siege of the Catalan capital.
 Both civilian (Negrín) and military (Rojo) leaders started to consider mounting an ultimate defence line along the Llobregat river, in its lower section flowing directly at the outskirts of Barcelona.
-However, in parallel and still rather as contingency, in utmost secrecy Negrín commenced works on schemes of evacuation.
+However, in parallel and still rather as a contingency, in utmost secrecy Negrín commenced work on evacuation schemes.
 Newspapers doubled their propaganda efforts.
-The Nationalists were usually referred to as foreign invaders on Spanish soil, with focus on Moroccan, Italian and German units.
-The local Republican advance in Extremadura, commenced on 5 January some 800 km away, was put on equal footing with the Nationalist one in Catalonia and at times even occupied more space in the papers.
-Following a few months of no arms supplies from the USSR, on 15 January the first Soviet ship with additional deliveries, requested by Negrín's envoy to Moscow Hidalgo de Cisneros in early December, arrived in Bordeaux; some weapons would reach Catalonia before its fall, but it is not clear whether they would reach Barcelona.
+The Nationalists were usually referred to as foreign invaders on Spanish soil, with a focus on Moroccan, Italian and German units.
+The local Republican advance in Extremadura, commenced on 5 January some 800 km away, was put on an equal footing with the Nationalist one in Catalonia and at times even occupied more space in the papers.
+Following a few months of no arms supplies from the USSR, on 15 January the first Soviet ship with additional deliveries, requested by Negrín's envoy to Moscow Hidalgo de Cisneros in early December, arrived in Bordeaux; some weapons would reach Catalonia before its fall, but it is not clear whether they reached Barcelona.